What is the value in meeting my Compassion child?

 We set aside 6-7 hours to spend with your Compassion child.
 Typically, we will meet the children in a park that is centrally located in the country.
 We will transport your child, a guardian and a program staff member from their Compassion child development centre to that location.
 Each sponsor will have a translator for the day so you and your Compassion child can enjoy communicating together.

-What are the age restriction of minors?
+What is the age restriction for minors?

 What is the age range of participants on Exposure Trips?

 Our trip members include families, couples, friends and solo travellers from all over Canada.
 Sponsors range in age from 10 to 90.
 It’s always a diverse group.